 - Complete the online application form and submit the \$60 fee via credit card payment. - Write a short essay of 400-500 words, discussing the formative elements in your background, focusing especially on what you believe to be the most significant people and events in shaping your identity as a person; your sense of vocational call and professional objective; and your reasons for wanting to pursue your theological education at Wesley. - Request that official transcripts from all junior colleges, colleges, universities, or seminaries you have attended be sent directly to the Office of Admissions.
-E-transcripts can be sent to the Director of Enrollment at jparks@wesleyseminary.edu. - Send the Recommendation Form to your four recommenders.
+E-transcripts can be sent to the Director of Enrollment at admissions@wesleyseminary.edu - Send the Recommendation Form to at least four references.
 This form is available online or can be completed electronically when using the online application.

-Admission Timeline for Masters degree applicants
+Admission Timeline for Master's degree applicants

-For Fall 2018 entering degree students
+For entering Fall 2018 degree students

-November 1, Application Deadline for

-2017 Early Acceptance

-February 1, Application Deadline for

-2018 Merit Scholarship and

-Urban Ministry or

-Missional Fellows

-Consideration or if

-requesting Student Pastor

-Program Placement

-March 1, 2018 Application Deadline for

-F-1 (International) Degree

-Students

-May 1, 2018 Requests for On-Campus

-Housing and Need-Based

-Financial Aid Due

-May 15, 2018 Online registration

-materials for entering

-students distributed

-May 21, 2018 Summer Term begins

-(admitted students for Fall

-2018 may register for

-summer courses)

-July 1, 2018 Final Application

-Deadline for Fall Master's

-Degree Students

-June 18, 2018 Academic Planning

-Session (in the evening)

-August 1, 2018 Final Application

-Deadline for Fall Non-

-Degree Students
+November 1 Application Deadline for Early Acceptance February 1 Application Deadline for Merit Scholarship and Urban Ministry or Missional Fellows Consideration or if requesting Student Pastor Program Placement March 1 Application Deadline for F- 1 (International) Degree Students Мау 1 Requests for On-Campus Housing and Need-Based Financial Aid Due May 15 Online registration materials for entering students distributed May 21 Summer Term begins (admitted students for Fall 2018 may register for summer courses) July 1 Final Application Deadline for Fall Master's Degree Students June 18 Academic Planning Session (in the evening) August 1 Final Application Deadline for Fall Non-Degree Students

 For Spring 2019 entering students:

-December 1, Application Deadline for

-2017 Master's Degree or Non-

-Degree Students to begin
+December 1 Application Deadline for Master's Degree or Non- Degree Students to begin January 2019

-January 2018

-Fall Master's c legree completed

-applications sul bmitted by December 1

-applications submitted by December 1 will receive priority review, with an admissions decision made no later than December 20.
+Fall Master's degree completed applications submitted by December 1 will receive priority review, with an admissions decision made no later than December 20.